psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 3rd-party mods (3PMs) for Odyssey are optional extra mods in the alpha stages of testing.
 Once they are confirmed working without bugs they will be incorporated into the main mod.
 You must have EDHM for Odyssey installed prior to installing 3PMs.

-### Cockpit Lights v3.1 by psychicEgg
+### Cockpit Lights v3.2 by psychicEgg

-Please note, FDev Update 11 broke the CockpitLights mod, and changed the shaders, textures and code.
-It will need to be re-written from scratch.

-v3.1: _Updated for compatibility with EDHM for Odyssey v10.
-No changes to the mod options_
+_Finally the Cockpit Lights mod is compatible with FDev Update 11_

+Every shader has changed, so if you had v3.1 installed, please uninstall it first via the UI before adding this new one (make sure Elite is closed!)

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 **PLEASE NOTE BEFORE DOWNLOADING:**

-The modding software can't extract a few of the lighting accessory shaders correctly, and somewhere there's a bug I haven't found yet.
+The modding software can't extract a few of the lighting accessory shaders correctly.
-The bug will turn off the glow on some ARX lighting (such as the Orb lights, Skull lights, and I think the Pumpkin), so please keep that in mind before downloading.
+As a result, the Cockpit Lights mod will turn off the glow on some ARX lighting (such as the Ancient Orb lights, Skull lights, and I think the Pumpkin), so please keep that in mind before downloading.
 Not all ARX lights are affected.
 If you uninstall this CockpitLights mod then the affected ARX lights will turn back on again.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-This mod is separate from the Cabin Lighting (ambient lighting) and affects the accessory lights around the cockpit on some ships.
+This mod is separate from the Cabin Lighting (ambient lighting) and affects the accessory lights around the cockpit on the following ships:

-The mod is enabled for the following ships and elements:

 **Krait MkII & Phantom**
  - option to turn off the upper front lights, probably the most annoying lights in Elite